 Obviously Utah solar companies would like for non-solar users to subsidize Utah homeowners with solar panels.
-But we also realize this reality is several years into the future.
+But we also realize that this reality is several years in the future.

 After all, the energy settlement received recognition from a broad range of Utah solar companies.
 Initiated by Rocky Mountain Power’s Net Metering update, the net metering agreement became top of mind for this utility company for a very specific reason.

-Utilities companies are understandably unsure about how homeowners with solar panels should be compensated for using renewable energy resources to power their homes, as change as transformative as the shift to solar energy oftentimes engenders debate and policy reformation with consequences of both unintended and intended varieties.
+Utilities companies are understandably unsure about how homeowners with solar panels should be compensated for using renewable energy resources to power their homes.
+Change which is as transformative as the shift to solar energy oftentimes engenders debate and policy reformation with consequences of both unintended and intended varieties.

 Utah citizens who send a surplus of clean energy back to the grid through their solar panels enlarge the pool from which utility companies can source energy to other homes.